 From the second I stepped into the place, in the city’s gayish Sugar House section, I felt my stresses disappear in this oasis of clipping calm.
 After introductions more fitting for a first date (it’s that friendly Rocky Mountain way), I was whisked into the warm “Lather Lounge,” where my hair advisor Jon spent no fewer than five minutes rubbing all that ails my hair out of it with various tea tree potions.

 Afterward a lengthy consultation on the merits of various styles, he sliced away, giving me a look certainly more fitting for NYC than SLC.
 And all it took to finish off was tonic lotion, thickening spray, and Surf Spray and Sumo Tech (whatever that is) from Bumble and bumble.
 I can’t recommend the place enough…(seriously.)

-My fav designer and former babysitter Angela Adams launched a new web site this week and it’s to-die-for.
+My fav designer and one-time childhood babysitter Angela Adams launched a new web site this week and it’s to-die-for.
 Fellow North Haveners will recognize some of our favorite spots and people throughout her revamped site.

 Even though her goods can be spotted in shops from Vancouver to Mexico City and from New York to the Virgin Islands, her roots and the influences of her hometown shine through in all her work.

 As always, the best part of her site are the personal touches, like quotes from her mom: “‘How are things in America,’ my mother asks when she calls me in Portland.
 Not because she is not in America, but because the mainland feels so foreign when you live on an island.
 Miles — and time — separate the island from the distractions and chaos of most daily lives.”